 The stages of addiction

-The development of an addiction typically progresses through four main stages: experimentation, regular use, risky use, and dependence.
+The development of addiction typically progresses through four main stages: experimentation, regular use, risky use, and dependence.
 Each stage is marked by a shift in behavior, physical and mental health changes, and social and emotional consequences.

 1. Experimentation